LTestJ/JavaExercises/projects/project2/readme.txt

 We already did project 1.
 So we should see how is this project similar to the previous project.
-The above section specifies some of the classes that we can define to help implement this projec; like 'Vehicle' and 'ParkingLot'
+The above section specifies some of the classes that we can define to help implement this project; like 'Vehicle' and 'ParkingLot'

 1. Representing parking spaces in the code